nevarsin/skiadmin/README.md

 In order to add further languages:

 `django-admin makemessages -lt YOURLOCALE`

 Then edit locale\YOURLOCALE\LC_MESSAGES\django.po adding your translated strings.

 After that:
 `django-admin compilemessages`

+And your good to run app again with:
+`python manage.py runserver`